SilentSpies/thoughtful/README.md

   * Click CREATE
 * Config that Server!
   * Once the email from Digital Ocean arrives, keep note of the IP address and password, you will need those in the next steps.
-  * On the terminal, access the server by `ssh root@IP.IP.IP.IP` using the provided IP address.
+  * On the terminal, access the server by `ssh root@123.123.123.123` using the IP sent by Digital Ocean.
   * Answer yes to the authenticity alert
   * Enter the provided password (twice) and setup a new password Use the following commands